Streamliner: Buses

 Many buses adopted a stylish streamline look in the 1930s with tests showing that streamlined design reduced fuel costs.

 Starting in 1934, Greyhound Lines worked with the Yellow Coach Manufacturing Company for its Series 700 buses, first for Series 719 prototypes in 1934, and from 1937 as the exclusive customer for Yellow's Series 743 buses.
 Greyhound named these the "Super Coach" and purchased a total of 1,256 between 1937 and 1939.

 General Motors also custom-built twelve streamlined Futurliners for its 1936 Parade of Progress and, later the 1939 New York World's Fair and traveling exhibits.
 The popular two-level GMC PD-4501 Scenicruiser, which GM manufactured for Greyhound Lines between 1954 and 1956, exemplified the further streamlining that occurred in the company's bus designs in the years that followed World War II.

 Automobiles

-Beginning in the 1910s, engineers tried to incorporate aerodynamics into the shape of automobiles.
+Beginning in 1899, engineers tried to incorporate aerodynamics into the shape of automobiles.
 Some such cars entered production.